 Ideal Knife & Anvil Arrangement – Produces Long Chips

-The Long designation in the VCL name relates to the ability of the chipper to produce chips as long as 1-1 /2 inch with the 6 knife disc, and 1-1 /4 inch with the 8 knife disc.
+The Long designation in the VCL name relates to the ability of the chipper to produce chips as 1-1/4 inch with the 8 knife disc.
 Chip length is set both by the knife projection above the disc (which is a function of the thickness of the knife wedge), and by the feed speed determined by the feedworks.
 Longer chips produce fewer fines and pins, a critical concern when chips are being used for pulp production.

 Both chipper bearing pedestals and the chipper anvil base are re-buildable and can be reconditioned in our shop.